How to visit Rainbow Mountain In Peru? Well, let me tell you! 🏔

 - Chocolates (and other snacks)

 - Winter gear – hats, fleeces, jumpers, gloves…etc (it’s cold in the morning but warms up considerably come afternoon)

 - Any personal medications

 That yellow thing, by the way, is the toilet here.
-That’s what a lot of toilets around here are like – hence why you need to bring your own loo roll and wet wipes.
+That’s what a lot of toilets around here are like.
+Make sure to Visit Rainbow Mountain In Peru with your own loo roll and wet wipes too!

 After breakfast, we hit the tracks starting off with a rocky hilly ascent…

 The walking here truly takes it out of you.
 You’re over 4,300 metres above sea level – almost half the height of Mount Everest and the oxygen is very thin in the air.
 That’s what makes a visit rainbow mountain in Peru so hard.
 The thin air.